actionml/docs.actionml.com/harness_overview.md

  - **TLS/SSL** support from akka-http on the Server as well as in the Java and Python Client SDKs.
  - **User and Permission Management**: Built-in user+secret generation with permissions management at the Engine instance level.

-# Pre-requisites
+# Installation Options

 In its simplest form Harness has few external pre-requisites.
 To run it on one machine the requirements are:

 ## Docker-Compose

-The Docker host tools for use with `docker-compose` or run it in a single container, dependent services installed separately.
+Use the Docker host tools for use as a [Docker-Compose Installation](harness_container_guide) or run it in a single container, dependent services installed separately.
 Prerequisites:

  - `nix style Host OS
  - Docker
  - Docker-compose

-See the `harness-docker-compose` [project](harness_container_guide) for further information.
+See the [Harness Container Guide](harness_container_guide) for further information.

 ## Source Build